 - Production Volumes: We review performance by site based on unit of production calculations for RNG and Renewable Electricity, measured in terms of MMBtu and MWh, respectively.
 While unit of production measurements can be influenced by schedule facility maintenance schedules, the metric is used to measure the efficiency of operations and the impact of optimization improvement initiatives.
 We monetize a majority of our RNG commodity production under variable-price agreements, based on indices.
 A portion of our Renewable Natural Gas segment commodity production is monetized under fixed-priced contracts.
 Our Renewable Electricity Generation segment commodity production is primarily monetized under fixed-priced PPAs. - Production of Environmental Attributes: We monetize Environmental Attributes derived from our production of RNG and Renewable Electricity.
 We carry-over a portion of the RINs generated from RNG production to the following year and monetize the carried over RINs in such following calendar year.
 A majority of our Renewable Natural Gas segment Environmental Attributes are self-monetized, though a portion are generated and monetized by third parties under counterparty sharing agreements.
 A majority of our Renewable Electricity Generation segment Environmental Attributes are monetized as a component of our fixed-price PPAs. - Average realized price per unit of production: Our profitability is highly dependent on the commodity prices for natural gas and electricity, and the Environmental Attribute prices for RINs, LCFS credits, and RECs.
 Realized prices for Environmental Attributes monetized in a year may not correspond directly with that year's production as attributes may be carried over and subsequently monetized.
+We may elect to not commit to transfer all available RINs in a given period which could impact our revenue and operating profit.
 Realized prices for Environmental Attributes monetized in a year may not correspond directly to index prices due to the forward selling of commitments.